alaa281997/reading-notes/readclass1.md

 System maintenance and evolution − Easy to change and update the implementation without affecting the rest of the system.

 Independent − Independency and flexible connectivity of components.
 Independent development of components by different group in parallel.
 Productivity for the software development and future software development.

+## REACT Questions
+- What is props short for?
+React is a component-based library which divides the UI into little reusable pieces.
+In some cases, those components need to communicate (send data to each other) and the way to pass data between components is by using props.

+- How are props used in React?
+“Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another.

+- What is the flow of props?
+  props are being passed in a uni-directional flow. (one way from parent to child)